 Propaganda has morphed today and is now constant and lurking.
 It has performed the most astonishing vanishing act and become acknowledged as fact.
-The conglomeration of aesthetic impulses known predominantly as “the media” seems to have taken over its role as information and leaned its ideologies through a process of diffusion into the very being … Continue reading Foucault’s Heterotopia And The Dim Little Island (1948) – Humphrey Jennings.
+The conglomeration of aesthetic impulses known predominantly as “the media” seems to have taken over its role as information and leaned its ideologies through a process of diffusion into the very being of what is purporting to being a vaguely truthful recreation … Continue reading Foucault’s Heterotopia And The Dim Little Island (1948) – Humphrey Jennings.